ekarayel/sync-mht/README.md

 [![Stackage Nightly](http://stackage.org/package/sync-mht/badge/nightly)](http://stackage.org/nightly/package/sync-mht)

 ## Synopsis

-Fast incremental file transfer using Merkle-Hash-Trees
+Fast incremental file transfer using Hash-Trees

 ## Description
 A command line tool that can be used to incrementally synchronize a directory hierarchy with a